CarlosNZ/json-edit-react/README.md

 | `customNodeDefinitions` | `CustomNodeDefinition[]`                      |             | You can provide customised components to override specific nodes in the data tree, according to a condition function.
 See see [Custom nodes](#custom-nodes) for more detail.
 (A simple custom component to turn url strings into active links is provided in the main package  -- see [here](#active-hyperlinks))    |
 | `customText`            | `CustomTextDefinitions`                       |             | In addition to [localising the component](#localisation) text strings, you can also *dynamically* alter it, depending on the data.
 See [Custom Text](#custom-text) for more detail.                                                                                                                                  |

+## Managing state

+It is recommended that you manage the `data` state yourself outside this component.
+Pass in a `setData` method, which is called internally to update your `data`.
+However, this is not compulsory -- if you don't provide a `setData` method, the data will be managed internally, which would be fine if you're not doing anything with the data.
+The alternative is to use the [Update functions](#update-functions) to update your `data` externally, but this is not recommended except in special circumstances as you can run into issues keeping your data in sync with the internal state (which is what is displayed), as well as unnecessary re-renders.

 ## Update functions

 A callback to be executed whenever a data update (edit, delete or add) occurs can be provided.
-You might wish to use this to update some external state, make an API call, or [validate the data structure](#json-schema-validation) against a JSON schema.
+You might wish to use this to update some external state, make an API call, modify the data before saving it, or [validate the data structure](#json-schema-validation) against a JSON schema.
 If you want the same function for all updates, then just the `onUpdate` prop is sufficient.
 However, should you require something different for editing, deletion and addition, then you can provide separate Update functions via the `onEdit`, `onDelete` and `onAdd` props.

 The function will receive the following object as a parameter: